curl/everything-curl/sourcecode-contributing.md

 email setup correctly in git before you commit!

 The author and the *-by: lines are of course there to make sure we give the proper credit in the project.
-We do not want to appear as if we take someone else's work without clearly attributing where it comes from.
-Giving credit is of utmost importance!
+We do not want to take someone else's work without clearly attributing where it comes from.
+Giving correct credit is of utmost importance!

 ### Who decides what goes in?